wo3kie/cxxDojo/README.md

 Implement the _fold_ function using variadic templates.

 **gsl/page_rank.cpp**
 Implement the Page Rank algorithm using eigenvalues and eigenvectors.

-**fdm.cpp**
-Implement a program demonstrating a Finite Difference Method to calculate differential equation.

 **gramSchmidt.cpp**
 Implement a function to orthonormalise a set of vectors.
 Use [Gram-Schmidt](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) algorithm to do it.